Edema: A Merck Manual of Patient Symptoms podcast

 Generalized, slowly developing edema suggests a chronic heart, kidney, or liver disorder.
 Although these disorders can also be life threatening, complications tend to take much longer to develop.

-These factors and other clinical features help suggest the cause (see see Some Causes of Edema).
+These factors and other clinical features help suggest the cause (see Table 3: Some Causes of Edema).

 Patients with isolated lower-extremity swelling should usually have venous obstruction excluded by ultrasonography.